 German Shepherd Dog and Shar-pei on the pet friendly trail at Grand Canyon National Park, Arizona

-Hiking at the Grand Canyon with a Dog
+Hiking At The Grand Canyon With A Dog

 When you’re ready to hit the pet friendly trails, the best scenery is along the South Rim Trail.
 The 14-mile trail is paved, so it’s easy walking.
-And foot traffic is more concentrated near the shuttle stops, but most of the time it feels like you and your dog have the whole Grand Canyon to yourselves!
+Foot traffic is more concentrated near the shuttle stops, but most of the time it feels like you and your dog have the whole Grand Canyon to yourselves!

 READ MORE ⇒ Recognizing Dehydration and Heat Stroke in Dogs